moehriegitt/hob3l/README.md

 ## Installation

-The usual installation ceremony is implemented, hopefully according to the GNU Coding Standard.
+The usual installation ceremony is implemented, according to the GNU Coding Standard.
 I.e., you have `make install` with `prefix`, and all `*dir` options and also `DESTDIR` support as well as `$(NORMAL_INSTALL)` markers, and also `make uninstall`.

 ```